yonkocoder/odin-recipes/README.md

 # odin-recipes
 HTML file for recipe like website.

-This repo is to demostrate some basic HTML knowledge, creating an index file showcasing familiarity with the HTML boilerplate.
+This repo is to demostrate some basic HTML knowledge, creating an indegix file showcasing familiarity with the HTML boilerplate.